namk0313/namjusthoughts.github.io/README.md

 # Motivation

 In my last semester at Vanderbilt (Spring of 2025) , I met Dr.Ravi Shah who was a Dr.Gamazon's new collaborator.
 I generated some data for them to write a grant on cardiorespiratory fitness.
 I am now at Penn Vet (Fall 2025) and finished orientation.
 The first-years toured the New Bolton Center and I learned that sports medicine is a field in veterinary medicine.
 I wondered if I can do a TWAS on race horses and see what proteins indicate healthy crf in the blood and if I can apply that to human medicine.
-I think it would be interesting since they would be under stronger evolutionary pressure due to aritifical selection
+I think it would be interesting since they would be under stronger evolutionary pressure due to aritifical selection.
+Also..consider longitudinal aspects too because animals' lifespan are typically shorter

 To do more in-depth research, I wanted to review what I know and have a fundamental understanding of any overlooked concepts during first semester of vet school, when I probably would not be doing any research.